 And if I mess up a bit, it doesn’t matter because a single word goal doesn’t have set rules.
 It’s not like saying “This year I will go to the gym every week” where there is a clear pass or fail.
 Intentional words are more about attitude and long term change.

 The Intentional Words Challenge

-Anyway, this got me thinking – what do I want to be intentional about in 2018?
+Anyway, this got me thinking – what do I want to be intentional about?
 How do I want to develop?
 What do I need to work on?
 What intentional words should I gift myself?
 What could I empower myself with?

 My intentional words

-I’m always rubbish at sticking to New Years Resolutions.
+As I said, New Years Resolutions, are not really my thing.
 Last year, after an epic fail at the church carol service, I decided I was going to practise my flute for 10 minutes everyday and get back the dexterity and stamina I had as a music student.

 … Well, erm… this year’s carol service is just 3 days away and my flute has come out of its box ONCE all year!
 Hahaha.